saverio-sevilla/mini-regex/README.md

 - Ranges (syntax: /(expr)[n:m]/ ) will match the expression between n and m times

 ### Groups
-These constructs help with matching characters which belong to a common type
+These constructs help with matching characters which belong to a common type.
 - [0-9] -> match any digit
 - [a-z] -> match any lower case character
 - [A-Z] -> match any upper case character